ABAtanasov/Representations/README.md

 ### 4) Harmonics: Fourier Analysis

    Alex:
-	I'll take this one, functions are a vector space, blah blah basis for the space
+	Start with the discretized unit interval and take the limit, DFT -> Fourier Series Then generalize to the real line

-	Fourier transform is a change of basis... convolutions.. roast Aaron here
+		-> Fourier transform is a change of basis...
+	Now go to spectral graph theory
+		->
+	And return to the plane, solving the wave equation/heat equation convolutions.. roast Aaron here

 ### 5) Beyond Harmonics: Representation Theory

-  Alex:

-    Get to here before September
+  We begin assuming knowledge of group theory/ intro-level abstract algebra.
+  	Look at finite groups...
+		Build analogous results to fourier analysis
+	Return to graphs
+		graphs -> quivers?
+		Representation theory of k[x] = Jordan Normal Form

+	Some statements about compact groups/topological groups?

 ## Part 2: Physics

 ### 6) SL(2,C), SU(2), SL(2,R).. all of finite dimensional QM basically

-  Alex:

-    Dwabi, we'll get to it before august finishes
+  Review how this ties together: rep theory of SO(3) leading to SO(3,1), and spinors (projective representations)

   Aaron:

-	Dude put your QI section here, it'll be dope
+	Dude put a QI section here, that would be excellent

 ### 7) Classical Mechanics and Sympletic Geometry